pdf-raku/PDF-raku/README.md

 This module is a proof of concept in the early stages of development.
 It is also subject to change, refactoring or widthdrawal at any time.

 PDF::Tools uses the existing PDF::Grammar as a toolkit to parse individual PDF components.
-Both for parsing the top level structure of a PDF and to interpret paticular stream data, such as Object Streams and Content Streams.
+Both for parsing the top level structure of a PDF and to interpret particular stream data, such as Object Streams and Content Streams.
 It shares AST data structures with PDF::Grammar.
 E.g. bin/pdf-rewriter uses PDF::Grammar::PDF to read a PDF then rewrites it using PDF::Tools::Writer.

 ## PDF::Tools::Filter